-- If patients were scheduled for transplant and did not receive the cells regardless of commencing conditioning chemotherapy or not. - If infusion of cells is a Donor Cellular Infusion (DCI/DLI) The intention of giving a donor cellular infusion is not to restore haematopoiesis, but may be to treat infections (e.g. viral) or recurrent disease.
+- If patients were scheduled for transplant and may have commenced conditioning chemotherapy but did not proceed for medical or other reasons. - If infusion of cells is a Donor Cellular Infusion (DCI/DLI) The intention of giving a donor cellular infusion is not to restore haematopoiesis, but may be to treat infections (e.g. viral) or recurrent disease.
 A DCI may also be given to treat GVHD or promote engraftment when chimerism studies reveal less than 100% donor cells.
 Conditioning treatment is not given prior to receiving the additional donor cells since replacement of the marrow is not the goal.

-These infusions are reported in the transplant follow up if following a HCT.
+These infusions are currently reported in the transplant follow up if following a HCT.
+If DCI does not follow a transplant, these will be reported in the cellular therapy forms currently under development.

 • If the infusion of autologous PBPC is given as a rescue for graft failure.
 Although this may be to restore haematopoiesis, these are not required to be reported as a separate transplant.

-In some cases, there may be difficulty applying these definitions e.g. with donor lymphocyte infusions, haematopoietic cells are also present.
+In some cases there may be difficulty applying these definitions e.g. with donor lymphocyte infusions, haematopoietic cells are also present.
 In this case the intention of the treatment should be taken into account i.e. if the intention was to repopulate the patient marrow with haematopoietic cells, then the procedure is considered a transplant.
 This includes additional donor cells given for failed or poor ANC recovery, loss of graft, or late graft failure.